Na (cuneiform)

 The cuneiform na sign is a common, multi-use sign, a syllabic for na, and an alphabetic sign used for n, or a; it is common in both the Epic of Gilgamesh over hundreds of years, and the 1350 BC Amarna letters.
 In the Epic of Gilgamesh it also has sumerogramic (capital letter (majuscule)) usage for NA.
-An example usage for NA in the Epic is for the spelling of NA.GAD, (also LÚ.NA.GAD, and the plural LÚ.NA.GAD.MEŠ), for Akkadian language "nāqidu", "herdsman".
+One such use of NA.GAD in the Epic (also LÚ.NA.GAD, and the plural LÚ.NA.GAD.MEŠ), for Akkadian language "nāqidu", "herdsman".
 The usage for NA in herdsman is only for 3 spellings.

-The commonness of cuneiform na, in the top 25 used signs by Buccellati (Buccellati 1979), (2nd highest usage, exceeded by a: a (cuneiform)) is because of usage for the spelling of a-na (Akkadian language "ana") -, the common preposition spelling for English language: to, for, by, of, at, etc..
+One reason for its commodity (na is the second-most commonly found cuneiform, exceeded only by a) is due to its usage in the phrase a-na (Akkadian language "ana") -, which had a usage in English akin to: to, for, by, of, and at.
 It is also a component for the Akkadian language preposition: i-na (ina), meaning: in, into, by, etc..

 The na sign usage from the Epic of Gilgamesh is as follows: na-(736 times), NA-(24).

-Variety forms of cuneiform "na"
+Variations of the Na cuneiform

 Mesopotamian kudurru at the British Museum.